California COVID-19 Tax Relief

 In response to the COVID-19 pandemic, on March 18, 2020, the Franchise Tax Board of California (FTB) issued various tax file and pay deadline extensions to July 15, 2020, for taxpayers affected by the pandemic.
 Any taxpayer with a California income tax return filing or payment due date between March 15, 2020 and July 15, 2020 (whether calendar or fiscal year filer) is considered “affected” and gains the automatic protections afforded by the special tax relief without any other showing of proof.
 Interest and any late filing or late payment penalties that would otherwise apply to affected persons during the relief period are also waived per the FTB’s March 13, 2020 announcement.

-Unlike the IRS relief, which has certain dollar thresholds, the FTB relief has no dollar limitations.
 For more information on the Federal tax relief, please see the Legal Alerts addressing the extension of time to pay and time to file Federal income tax returns.
 This Legal Alert only covers California relief.

 This new California tax relief extension to July 15, 2020 was issued on March 18, 2020, and supersedes California’s prior tax relief announcement on March 13, 2020, which extended deadlines to June 15, 2020.

 2019 Tax Returns and Payments.
 Any taxpayer with a California income tax return filing or payment due date between March 15, 2020 and July 15, 2020 (whether calendar or fiscal year filer) is granted an automatic extension to file 2019 California tax returns and make payments until July 15, 2020.
 This includes individuals, business entities (including Corporations, S Corporations, LLCs, Partnerships and other entities), estates and trusts, and tax-exempt organizations.